JawwadK/Hobo-Game/README.md

 ## Contributions:

-Trevor:
-- Contributed to the integration of Printer.js.
-- Helped develop all aspects of the Hobo game’s classes and functions.
-- Created and modified the image assets used in the game.
-These include the animated hobo images, the grass images, the cobblestone, the wooden planks, the darkness gradient, etc
-- Researched methods of creating darkness in the scene, determined that changing the blending mode would be the easiest way of adding the time / day features.
-- Researched how to add light sources around the players
-- Researched how to make cone-shaped light sources to be used on the front of the train
-- Researched how to add precipitation to the game.
-This was interesting due to the top-down view that the game possessed.
-- Assisted with the calculations of the theoretical analysis’ in the Results Report.
-- Structured, formatted and contributed to the content in the Results Report.
-- Generated and executed many tests outlined in the Test Report.
-- Documented and recorded defects throughout the development process.
-- Outlined and described the assumed engineering tasks associated with the user stories.
-- Assisted with the documentation of the Product Backlog as the various tasks were completed.

 Seyon:
 - Contributed and helped develop code and functionality for the game
 - Added functionality to the game that added images to be displayed